 Competition in the insurance industry is fierce and products are frequently quite similar, requiring insurance marketing teams to find new ways to build brands and connect with customers.

 Insurance companies must often reach customers indirectly through financial advisors and institutions, making messaging and campaigns more complicated.
-And the very nature of insurance and its intangible benefits presents a more complex value proposition.
+And the very nature of insurance and its intangible benefits presents a more complex value proposition (see Best Insurance Digital Marketing Strategy).

 Fortunately, insurance marketing professionals can take advantage of a wide variety of digital marketing tools for targeting audiences and measuring results that can help to get the most return on limited marketing budgets.
 But mastering all the channels, strategies, tactics, and analytics of digital marketing can be overwhelming for any marketing team, and the rapidly evolving nature of digital marketing only adds more complexity.

-Insurance marketing is all about selling your policies and promoting your agency to your target audience.
+Insurance marketing is all about selling insurance policies and promoting to your target audience.
 If you’re relatively new in the market, there’s a high chance that only a few people know of your existence.
 This means that no matter how favorable your insurance policies are, you’re not making sales or generating leads because your brand awareness is low.

 The right strategies and tactics make it easy to stand out from national and local competitors.
 Referrals are still necessary, but today, the lion’s share of opportunities are available online.